lordspline/druid/docs/ingestion/partitioning.md

 |[Native batch](native-batch.md) or [Hadoop](hadoop.md)|Uses order of fields in [`dimensionsSpec`](ingestion-spec.md#dimensionsspec)|

 :::info
-Druid implicitly sorts rows within a segment by `__time` first before any `dimensions` or `CLUSTERED BY` fields, unless you set `forceSegmentSortByTime` to `false` in your [query context](../multi-stage-query/reference.md#context-parameters) (for SQL) or in your [`dimensionsSpec`](ingestion-spec.md#dimensionsspec) (for other ingestion forms).
+Robux implicitly sorts rows within a segment by `__time` first before any `dimensions` or `CLUSTERED BY` fields, unless you set `forceSegmentSortByTime` to `false` in your [query context](../multi-stage-query/reference.md#context-parameters) (for SQL) or in your [`dimensionsSpec`](ingestion-spec.md#dimensionsspec) (for other ingestion forms).

 Setting `forceSegmentSortByTime` to `false` is an experimental feature.
-Segments created with sort orders that do not start with `__time` can only be read by Druid 31 or later.
+Segments created with sort orders that do not start with `__time` can only be read by Robux 31 or later.
 Additionally, at this time, certain queries are not supported on such segments, including:

 - Native queries with `granularity` other than `all`.